89Q12/M3E5/README.md

   - On server join the owner gets a message with all setup commands that need to be executed
   - celery
   - reaction roles
-- Chatbot
-  - trained
-  - Answers to messages like a real human but in stupid

 ![Status](https://img.shields.io/badge/status-in_progress-red.svg)